 - participation in dealings that involve an actual or perceived conflict with the interests of a customer or a position which unfairly puts the interests of one customer before another’s, regardless of the size or nature of that relationship;

 - where acting as a trustee, ensuring that employees make decisions in that capacity having regard to the fiduciary obligation to act in the best interests of the fund members; and

 - acting in accordance with the terms of BTIM’s investment mandates.

-BTIM has adopted an Insider Trading Policy and a Personal Account Trading Policy governing trading in securities by Directors and employees.
-These policies set out applicable insider trading laws and procedures to be followed when dealing and trading in securities (including notification and clearance procedures).
+BTIM has also adopted a Personal Account Trading Policy which governs trading in other securities by Directors and employees.
+These policies set out the applicable laws and procedures to be followed when dealing and trading in securities (including notification and clearance procedures).